 Loyalty Programmes

-Loyalty programmes go beyond transactional relationships.
+Customer loyalty programmes go beyond transactional relationships.
 They offer customers additional value, whether through exclusive discounts, rewards, or personalised experiences.
 These programmes cultivate a sense of belonging and encourage repeat business.

 Over 90% of companies have a loyalty programme.

 Recognising and rewarding loyal customers strengthens their emotional connection with your brand.
 Incentives could be tiered rewards, birthday discounts, or special offers for long-standing customers.
-These incentives foster loyalty and can lead to word-of-mouth recommendations.
+These incentives nurture loyalty and can lead to word-of-mouth recommendations.

 Social Media and Paid Advertising

 Social media is a powerful acquisition channel.
 Platforms like Facebook, Instagram, and LinkedIn provide targeted advertising options that allow you to reach specific demographics, interests, and behaviours.
-Leveraging engaging content, influencer partnerships, and interactive campaigns boosts your brand's presence and attracts potential customers.

 Tracking Ad Performance and ROI